Inferring the Dynamics of the State Evolution During Quantum Annealing: Experiments

 We now look at the evolution of energies for the Chimera Ising model.
 In this and all following sections, we always slice an anneal process using 1000 and 2000 slices.
 Since we slice in steps of one microsecond, the figures showing 1000 slices are always computed for a total anneal time of 1000 microseconds, and the figures showing 2000 slices have a total anneal time of 2000 microseconds.
 For each slice we run $1000$ anneals on D-Wave 2000Q.
 In the plots, we report both the mean energy among all samples returned by D-Wave 2000Q as well as the average best $1\%$ energies, that is the mean among the $1\%$ lowest energies observed among the $1000$ samples.
 The Hamming distance we report is the average distance among the bitstrings corresponding to the $1\%$ best (lowest energy) samples.

 Figure~\ref{fig:energies} displays results for the Chimera Ising model of Algorithm~\ref{algo:genetic} with $1000$ and $2000$ slices.
 We observe that, initially, the energies roughly stay constant up to around a third of the anneal time.
-At that point, a continuous reduction in energies sets in, during which the ground state energy becomes better and better with every slice.
+At that point, a continuous reduction in energies sets in, during which the energy of the current state becomes better and better with every slice.
 Roughly halfway through the anneal the energies stabilize.

-We applied the freezeout point estimation algorithm described in Section~\ref{sec:measuring_freezeout}, but it failed to produce a freezeout point value neither for $1000$ nor for $2000$ slices, which indicates that the distribution of the samples' energies doesn't follow a Boltzmann distribution.
+We applied the freezeout point estimation algorithm described in Section~\ref{sec:measuring_freezeout}, but it failed to produce a freezeout point estimate for both $1000$ and $2000$ slices, which indicates that the distribution of the samples' energies does not follow a Boltzmann distribution.